 Licensees must retain copies of gasoline excise returns filed.

-(b) Cigarettes.
+(b) Tobacco Products.
 Every manufacturer, wholesaler, retailer, vending machine operator, transportation company and unclassified acquirer, as defined in M.G.L. c.
-64C, is required to maintain a complete and accurate record of all cigarettes manufactured, purchased or otherwise acquired.
+64C, is required to maintain a complete and accurate record of all tobacco products, as defined in M.G.L. c.
+64C, § 1, including electronic nicotine delivery systems, as defined in M.G.L. c.
+64C, § 7E, as well as cigars and smoking tobacco, as defined in M.G.L. c.
+64C, § 7B, manufactured, purchased or otherwise acquired.

 Such record must include copies of statements delivered with sales or consignments containing: the name and address of the seller, the name, address and federal identification number of the purchaser, the date of delivery, the quantity purchased, the trade name or brand and the price paid for each brand.

-Every vending machine operator is required to keep a detailed record for each vending machine owned for the sale of cigarettes showing: the location of the machine, the date of placing the machine at that location, the quantity of each brand of cigarettes placed in the machine, the date when such quantity was placed in the machine and the amount of the commission paid or earned on sales through such vending machine.
+Every vending machine operator is required to keep a detailed record for each vending machine owned for the sale of tobacco products showing: the location of the machine, the date of placing the machine at that location, the quantity of each brand of tobacco products placed in the machine, the date when such quantity was placed in the machine and the amount of the commission paid or earned on sales through such vending machine.

-Taxpayers must retain copies of cigarette excise returns filed.
+Taxpayers must retain copies of all tobacco product excise returns filed.

 (c) Special fuels.
 Every person licensed as a user-seller or supplier, as defined in M.G.L. c.
 64E, is required to keep a complete and accurate record of all purchases, sales and use of special fuels.
 Such record shall include: